ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/populate-counted-quantities.md

 - **CountedQuantity**
 - **LastAggregatedAt**

-The counted quantities are refreshed from the latest aggregated counting result for the current session.

 ### How the aggregation works

-The operation matches the performed counts to the reconciliation details by the same detailed stock position.
+The operation matches the performed counts to the reconciliation details by the same counted stock position.

 The aggregation follows the detailed characteristics of the counted position, such as: